namc-utah/Courtwright_Hawkins_FWS_2023/README.md

 OE
 * OE_trad_predictive_model_scripts_v4.2.1 John VanSickle's scripts for creating traditional RIVPAC O/E indicies.
 This folder contains its own README file.
-* macroinvert_presence_absence.csv which contains a site by species presence absence matrix for reference and degraded sites.
+* macroinvert_presence_absence.csv which contains a site by species presence/absence matrix for reference and degraded sites.
 * OE_rra_nf_calculation.xlsx is a series of worksheets that calculate the trait-based O/E using the equation presented in the publication.
-Only example calculations for O/E-rra without novel measrues of flow regime are provided.
+Only example calculations for O/E-rra without novel measures of flow regime are provided.
 * Two R workspaces that contain randomforest objects needed to run the two versions of the traditional taxa-based O/E: nf (without novel measures of flow regime.

 MMI_IndividualMetrics